he1ex-tG/ConverterAPI/README.md

 > __Note__.
 By default, FreeTTS does not provide the ability to output the audio stream as a `ByteArrayInputStream` or `ByteArray`, for example.
 So, I made my own implementation of the `AudioPlayer` interface.
-This approach made it possible to avoid intermediate saving of audio data to a file, as well as to hot convert from WAV to MP3 using [Lame](https://lame.sourceforge.io/).
+This approach makes it possible to avoid intermediate saving of audio data to a file, as well as to hot convert from WAV to MP3 using [Lame](https://lame.sourceforge.io/).